 Click Include a custom message to add a customized message in the body of the email.

-You can also set the data delivery to run as if you ran the query yourself.
-If you are a Looker admin, you can set the data delivery to run for each recipient as if they ran the query themselves.
+You can also set the data delivery to run as if you had run the query yourself.
+If you are a Looker admin, you can set the data delivery to run for each recipient as if they had run the query themselves.
 You can set this in the Advanced options section as described on the Managing Business User Features documentation page.

 Formatting the Data